 You wake up early and get ready for work.
 You are stuck in traffic for 1 hour before arriving at work.
 You sit all day checking and answering emails, as well as doing other daily tasks.
 A meeting requires you to move to another conference room.
-You did some brainstorming and even prepare an urgent presentation or a new client.
+You did some brainstorming and even prepared an urgent presentation or a new client.
 Finally, it’s lunch!
 You ordered food and ate lunch at your workstation.
 Then, the clock hits six, you get back in the car, and drive home.
 You had your dinner and you either prepare to go to bed, or do some other routines.
 It was indeed a tiring day, and it’s your usual activity.
 You ponder on it, and then you realize that living this kind of lifestyle can somehow put your health at risk.
 Not only that, when not given proper attention, your career will also be affected.

 What is a sedentary lifestyle?